 This recipe takes a classic rhubarb crumble and gives it a twist with the addition of ginger and star anise to the fruit and a crunchy brown sugar topping.
 Serve with cream.

 Serve six with this unbeatable homemade crumble featuring plums and quince.
-These mouth-watering crumbles are cooked slowly for nearly 4 hours.
-Serve it with lashings of good, vanilla-y custard.
+These mouth-watering crumbles are cooked slowly for nearly four hours.
+Serve with lashings of vanilla-laced custard.